-Coverage can continue while you are on an unpaid leave if you pay the contributions, or while you are on an LTD claim if you pay 50% of the contributions.
-If you are on an LTD claim and accept the Early Retirement Incentive Benefit, and if you were enrolled in Extended Health while on LTD, you can continue your coverage to age 65 if you pay 50% of the contributions.
+Coverage can continue while you are on an LTD claim, as long as you are receiving LTD benefits and remain an employee and if you pay 50% of the contributions.
+If you are on an LTD claim and accept the Early Retirement Incentive Benefit, and if you were enrolled in the Extended Health benefit while on LTD, you can continue your coverage to age 65 if you pay 50% of the contributions.